NBA 2K6: Development

 Shaquille O'Neal is the cover athlete of the game.
 As well as being the cover athlete, O'Neal also helped with the development of the game's low post gameplay.
 O'Neal worked with the design teams to help create new animations, providing the motion capture for some of the pump-fakes, drop-steps, and blocks the players in the game perform.
 O'Neal was once again the cover athlete for NBA 2K7.

 Unlike the other games in the series, NBA 2K6's songs aren't licensed and are made exclusively for the game.

-NBA 2K6 was released on September 26, 2005 for PlayStation 2 and Xbox, and November 16, 2005 for Xbox 360.
+NBA 2K6 was released on September 26, 2005, for PlayStation 2 and Xbox, and November 16, 2005, for Xbox 360.
 This is the first game in the NBA 2K series to be released on the Xbox 360.
-It is also the first game in the series to be published by 2K Sports and not Sega.
+It is also the first game in the series to be published by 2K and not Sega.